 Look for these more unique soft-serves in Magic Kingdom at Storybook Treats, Aloha Isle, Sunshine Tree Terrace, Auntie Gravity’s Galactic Goodies and at Disney’s Polynesian Village Resort’s Pineapple Lanai!
 (You can also get regular pineapple Dole Whip at several other Disney resorts and at Disney Springs!)
 And don’t forget to use Mobile Order on the My Disney Experience app to help you breeze past the full line and get your treats FASTER.
 The lines for these joints tend to run a bit long!

-Just a stone’s throw away from Ample Hills Creamery, you’ll find Beaches and Cream at Disney’s Yacht and Beach Club Resort!
+Just a stone’s throw away from EPCOT, you’ll find Beaches and Cream at Disney’s Yacht and Beach Club Resort!

 This soda fountain-looking joint is known for cranking out a mean Kitchen Sink Sundae (that is ACTUALLY served in a SINK with more ice cream and toppings than you can shake a stick at!) along with another favorite of ours — the chocolate and peanut butter dreamboat known in these parts as the No Way Jose Sundae!